-The other night, I had a craving for an Asian meatball recipe I made one time years ago.
-Problem was I couldn’t remember for the life of me which of my cookbooks it came from.
+The other night, I had a craving for a glazed meatball recipe I made one time years ago.
+Problem was I couldn't remember for the life of me which of my cookbooks it came from.

 After going through a dozen or so books, I gave up and just decided to wing it.
 NO REGRETS!

 *This post may contain affiliate links.
 Please see my full disclosure policy for details.